Table of Contents

 Among all cancer patients all over the world, hepatocellular carcinoma makes up about 5.4% of the overall incidence.
 It is very prominent among those who have had hepatitis B infection.

-Locations with the most cases of hepatocellular carcinoma include Asian and sub-Saharan African countries.
-However, with the increasing rate of hepatitis C infections, western countries such as the United States are contributing more and more cases to the total prevalence of hepatocellular carcinoma in the recent years.
+Locations with the most cases of hepatocellular carcinoma include Asian and sub-Saharan African countries which are known as endemic areas of hepatitis B and hepatitis C. However, with the increasing rate ofhepatitis C infections, western countries such as the United States are contributing more and more cases to the total prevalence of hepatocellular carcinoma in the recent years.

 Another risk factor that could contribute to the development of hepatocellular carcinoma is the exposure to aflatoxin which is very common in the aforementioned countries with prevalent hepatitis B infections.